doktorfrag/digital-mechthild/README.md

 # digital-mechthild
-Contains R and TXT files for work on Digital Mechthild project
+Contains R and ODT files for work on Digital Mechthild project